 Joy M Gillespie

-Joy has significant strategic and operational experience within the Third Sector both in Scotland and around the world.
+Joy has 20 years third sector strategic development experience across a wide range of vulnerable people groups.
+She has delivered large scale ESCR projects and worked in collaboration with Governments in the UK, Africa and Asia, academics and global and local NGO’s.
 She has been a board member of Voluntary Health Scotland, the third sector’s health facing interface with the Scottish Government and been instrumental in the establishment and growth of a variety of third sector organisations and

 social enterprises.
 She sits on the Action Area 1 Implementation Group of the Scottish Governments Human Trafficking & Exploitation Strategy and the Cross Party Group for Human Trafficking.

 Kirsty began her career in Aberdeen graduating from Robert Gordons University with an honours degree in Social Work.
 Following time spent in the Philippines and seeing the reality of human trafficking she relocated to South Yorkshire working for City Hearts, where she managed government funded safe houses, aftercare, outreach, rehabilitation and family support programmes.
 She now combines Development Director of Searchlight Scotland with project management at SOHTIS.

 Elyse, began her career in the third sector in 2002.
 She is an experienced fundraiser, educated to post-graduate level, with a proven track record of successful fundraising for a number of local, national and international charities.